 - Extra spices (especially cinnamon and saffron!)

-- Slivered almonds, chopped pistachios, chopped walnuts or chopped cashews (sautéed in ghee is even more tasty!)
+- Slivered almonds, chopped pistachios, chopped walnuts, or chopped cashews (sautéed in ghee is even tastier!)

 - Hemp seeds or chopped pumpkin seeds

 - Chia seeds or freshly ground flax seeds

 - Cacao nibs or powder (not recommended for Vata types)